heidenreich/theironyard.github.io/source/about/culture/index.markdown

 color: "#39474E"
 footer: true
 parent_url: "/about"
+meta_description: "What defines our culture you ask?
+People first, always.
+Flat structure and highly entrepreneurial.
+Open mindset, and our 'Being home for dinner' policy."
 ---

 If you walk into The Iron Yard on any given afternoon, you’re as likely to see an engineering team architecting software as you are to see a group enjoying craft brews over ping pong and video games.